-TAMIU offers a 100-percent-online RN to BSN program that is accredited by the Accreditation Commission for Education in Nursing (ACEN).
+TAMIU offers a 100% online RN to BSN program that is accredited by the Accreditation Commission for Education in Nursing (ACEN).
 Other reasons for choosing the TAMIU online RN to BSN program include:

 Accessibility: Working nurses will not have to stick to a rigorous course timetable when they are enrolled in an online RN to BSN program.
 They are free to study whenever and wherever they want.

-Study Pace: The courses run seven weeks apiece, and nursing students pay by the course so they can complete the BSN curriculum on their own schedule.
+Study Pace: The courses run seven weeks apiece.
+Nursing students pay by the course, allowing them to complete the BSN curriculum at their own pace.
 Multiple start dates offered throughout the year let nurses begin the program when it is convenient for them.
-The RN to BSN program can be completed in as few as 12 months.
+TAMIU's online RN to BSN program can be completed in as few as 12 months.